anandkaranubc/stdlib/docs/gfortran.md

 end function add
 ```

 While `add` may be used in conjunction with other Fortran files, we cannot use `add` directly from C because Fortran expects arguments to be passed by reference rather than by value.
-Furthermore, while not applicable here, Fortran functions can only return scalar values, not arrays.
-Thus, the general best practice is to wrap `add` as a subroutine (equivalent of a C function returning `(void)`), where we can pass a pointer for storing the output return value.
+In general, for functions accepting and returning scalars, best practice is to wrap `add` as a subroutine (equivalent of a C function returning `(void)`), where we can pass a pointer for storing the output return value.

 ```fortran
 !>